bcgsc/physlr/README.md

 conda install -c r r-rmarkdown conda install -c conda-forge r-ggplot2
 ```
-Additionally, we recommend using `pypy3` over regular python3 for speed.
+We recommend using `pypy3` over regular python3 for speed.
 pypy v3 or `pypy3` is the default python executable for Physlr.
 To switch to other executables set the `python_executable` argument:
 ```
 physlr [OPTION]... python_executable=python3